betamore/fewd/slides/unit7.md

 name: js-fn-definition
 class: middle

-> A funciton is generally a named section of code that can be "called" by name, and the code inside it will run each time.
+> A function is generally a named section of code that can be "called" by name, and the code inside it will run each time.

 <cite>-- Kyle Simpson</cite>